mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 ${working_dir}/auto_runner.sh ${working_dir}
 ```

-This inheritance structure allows the reuse of the main auto_runner.sh for any starting system environment.
+This inheritance structure allows for easy  reuse of `auto_runner.sh` for any system environment.

-#### 2. Starting/Storing A Run From Anywhere
+#### 2. Starting and Storing A Run From Anywhere

 The config files naturally cascade into the next goal I conquered of starting the runs from anywhere, and was teased in the previous section when talking about the argument passed
 into `auto_runner.config`.